Rebecca Gayheart

 Rebecca Gayheart (born August 12, 1971) is an American actress and model.
-Gayheart began her career as a teen model in the 1980s, then advertising spokeswoman and subsequently appeared in a student short film by Brett Ratner, with whom she had an extensive relationship.
+Gayheart began her career as a teen model in the 1980s before becoming an advertising spokeswoman.
+She has been active as an actress since 1990.

 Early life

 Gayheart was born on August 12, 1971, in Hazard, Kentucky, the third of four children born to Floneva "Flo" Gayheart (née Slone), who worked as a Mary Kay independent beauty consultant, and Curtis Gayheart, a miner and coal-truck driver.
-She has two sisters, Elizabeth and Rachel, and one brother, Curtis Wayne Gayheart.
+She has two sisters and a brother.
 She is of German, English, Scottish and Scots-Irish descent.
-Gayheart spent her early life in Pine Top, Kentucky.
-In her first year of high school, she starred in a stage play chronicling the life of Lizzie Borden, in which she played the eponymous Borden.
+Gayheart spent her early life in Pine Top, Kentucky, and has said she "grew up dirt poor".

-At age 15, Gayheart won a local modeling contest, after which she relocated to New York City.
-There, she completed her high school education at the Professional Children's School and went on to attend the actors' conservatory of the Lee Strasberg Theatre and Film Institute.
-Meanwhile, Gayheart earned a living appearing in commercials for Campbell's soup and Burger King, and also modeled for J. C. Penney catalogues.
+In her first year of high school, Gayheart portrayed Lizzie Borden in a stage play.
+At age 15, she won a local modeling contest, after which she moved to New York City.
+There, she completed her high school education at the Professional Children's School and attended the actors' conservatory of the Lee Strasberg Theatre and Film Institute.
+Meanwhile, she earned a living appearing in commercials for Campbell's soup, Noxzema, and Burger King, and modeling for J. C. Penney catalogues.